zendframework/zf2-documentation/docs/languages/en/modules/zend.config.factory.rst

 .. note::

    Storing the configuration will be done to *one* file.
-The factory is not aware of merging two or more files and will not store it to multiple files.
-If you want to store particalar configuration sections to a different file you should seperate it manually.
+The factory is not aware of merging two or more configurations and will not store it into multiple files.
+If you want to store particular configuration sections to a different file you should separate it manually.

 Loading configuration file
 --------------------------